alkimcevik/Turbine/README.md

 # Setup

-Create a new project in PyCharm and clone this repo.
+Create a new project in PyCharm CE and clone this repo.

-Go to terminal in PyCharm, and run command “pip3 install seleniumbase”.
+Go to terminal in PyCharm CE, and run command “pip3 install seleniumbase”.

 Type “sbase” or “seleniumbase” to check if it is installed.
 You should see its version and other related stuff.